Sack off the local van – this babby recipe is the business.

 - Pickled onions.
 Finely slice your red onion.
 Place slices into a bowl.
-Squeeze over the juice of a lemon.
+Squeeze over the top the juice of a lemon.
 Add a pinch of salt.
 Scrunch the salt and juice into the onions.
 Leave out until you serve.
 The acidity of the lemon will take the sharpness out the onion.

 - After 30 minutes, remove the lamb from oven.
 Take off foil.
 Place it back in oven, under the grill, for 1-2 minutes on each side, so it gets brown and crispy.
 Watch that it doesn't burn.